bmanuel1974/wow-docs/index.md

 - Elixir of Wisdom

 **Auction House Gear:**
-- Robes with +Intellect and +Stamina
+- Robes of the Lich, Shadoweave Robe

 ---